Weekly Cleveland Indians Lineup Analysis

 Theoretical Runs Per Game

-The Indians are currently scoring 4.836 runs per game.
-That's an improvement of 0.519 runs per game, which in turn leads to 84 runs over the course of the season, or 84 more wins.
-Theoretically, they'd move into third place, but still wouldn't be close to the division leaders.
+The Indians are currently scoring 4.670 runs per game.
+That's an improvement of 0.641 runs per game, which in turn leads to 104 runs over the course of the season, or 10 more wins.
+Of course, this team isn't playing anywhere near their pythagorean expectations, so who knows how well they would do.